Ulysses ferry current position

 Review of Ulysses ferry

-MV Ulysses ferry is a Ro-Ro passenger vessel owned and operated by the company IRISH FERRIES.
-The ship has max capacity of 2166 passengers, 1342 cars and 240 lorries.
+MV Ulysses ferry is a Ro-Ro passenger vessel owned and operated by the Ireland-based company IRISH FERRIES.
+The ship has a max capacity of 2166 passengers, 1342 cars and 240 lorries.
 The vessel was launched in 2001 and currently operates on the Ireland-Wales ferry route Dublin-Holyhead (crossing time 2 hours).

 Ulysses staterooms are all located on deck 10 and in the following categories: